Heathers: Filming

 Principal photography took place over 33 days beginning in July 1988, on a budget of $3 million.
 Although set in Ohio, filming was done entirely in Los Angeles.
-"Westerburg High School" is an amalgam of Corvallis High School, now Bridges Academy, in Studio City, Verdugo Hills High School in Tujunga, and John Adams Middle School in Santa Monica.
+"Westerburg High School" is an amalgamation of Corvallis High School, now Bridges Academy, in Studio City, Verdugo Hills High School in Tujunga and John Adams Middle School in Santa Monica.
 The gymnasium scenes were shot at Verdugo Hills High, and the climactic scene on the stairs was filmed outside John Adams Middle School.
 The funeral scenes were filmed at Church of the Angels in Pasadena, California, a location also used in Buffy the Vampire Slayer and Just Married.

 Michael Lehmann has called Doherty "a bit of a handful" on set, in part because she objected to the swearing in the script and refused to say some of the more explicit lines.
 Falk stated that Doherty "didn't have much of a sense of humor, and she took herself a little seriously", and Di Novi said: "I don't think Shannen really got what Heathers was.
 And that worked for us.
 She made that character real."
 When the cast first viewed the film, Doherty ran out crying because she realized the film was a dark comedy and not the drama she was expecting.

 Soundtrack

 The film uses two versions of the song "Que Sera, Sera", the first by singer Syd Straw and another over the end credits by Sly and the Family Stone.
-On the film's DVD commentary, Di Novi mentions that the filmmakers wanted to use the original Doris Day version of the song, but Day would not lend her name to any project using profanity.
+On the film's DVD commentary, Di Novi mentions that the filmmakers wanted to use the original Doris Day version of the song but Day would not lend her name to any project using profanity.

-The song "Teenage Suicide (Don't Do It)" by the fictional band Big Fun was written and produced for the film by musician Don Dixon, and performed by the ad hoc group "Big Fun", which consisted of Dixon, Mitch Easter, Angie Carlson, and Marti Jones.
+The song "Teenage Suicide (Don't Do It)" by the fictional band Big Fun was written and produced for the film by musician Don Dixon and performed by the ad hoc group "Big Fun", which consisted of Dixon, Mitch Easter, Angie Carlson and Marti Jones.
 The song is included on Dixon's 1992 greatest hits album (If) I'm a Ham, Well You're a Sausage.

-The film's electronic score was composed and performed by David Newman, and a soundtrack CD was subsequently released.
+The film's electronic score was composed and performed by David Newman and a soundtrack CD was subsequently released.

 Release

 Box office

 Heathers premiered in Milan, Italy, in the fall of 1988, then was screened at the Sundance Film Festival on January 21, 1989, and was released to the U.S. public in March 1989, at which time New World Pictures was going bankrupt.
-The film was considered a flop when it was released, earning $177,247 in its opening weekend and ultimately grossing $1.1 million in the United States over five weeks.
+The film was considered a failure when it was released, earning $177,247 in its opening weekend and ultimately grossing $1.1 million in the United States over five weeks.